-Juvenile justice in France is mainly based on one law dated February 2, 1945; it regulates education for minors in criminal charge.
-These minors are monitored in the context of alternative measures to social day care, institutional fostering, training and insertion but also, sometimes unfortunately, in prison (more or less 3,000 minors each year but figures are in constant increase).
+The founding text of juvenile justice, so called Ordinance of February 2, 1945, regulates education for minors in criminal charge.
+These minors are monitored by our services of the Directorate of Judicial Protection of Youth in the context of alternative measures to imprisonment in open environment, institutional hosting, training and insertion but also in detention (about 3,000 minors each year but figures are in constant increase).